BlesslinJerishR/BlesslinJerishR/README.md

 - I am the whole IT Department 🥷
 - Bruh ... 💉
 - 16 Companies proposed me ``until.date.now(today)`` ? * 🤍 💍
-- Can i tell you a secret ?
+- can i tell you a secret ?
 - i CAN(m)A(r)RY you 🐦.

 <br>